stadust/pointercrate/doc/000_index/100_token.md

 When an endpoint requires authentication via an access token, the `Authorization` header has to be set to the word `Bearer` followed by a space, followed by your access token.

+## Cookies

+Theoretically, it is possible to authenticate using cookies.
+Any requests made from your browser through the web interface are authenticated this way.
+Practically, you cannot use this authentication method (attempting to do so will simply result in a `401 UNAUTHORIZED` response)

 ## Errors

 These error conditions apply to any endpoint that require authentication and are thus not repeated for every one of them.